 Any of these signs indicate it may not be safe for a senior loved one to spend nights on their own.
 Reduced lighting, nighttime confusion, and the risk for injuries that would go unnoticed until the next day (or longer) make it safer for seniors to have someone present.

-24 hour home care is available on a temporary or permanent basis.
-An in-home assessment and a review of the client’s and family’s concerns are the first steps in establishing whether 24 hour home care is the right choice.
+24-hour home care is available on a temporary or permanent basis.
+An in-home assessment and a review of the client’s and family’s concerns are the first steps in establishing whether 24-hour home care is the right choice in Massachusetts.